How and where to bet on Patriots vs. Seahawks: Sportsbook promos for Big Game

-Patriots vs. Seahawks: How and where to bet on the 2026 Big Game, odds, NFL betting preview, start time
+Seahawks vs. Patriots: How and where to bet on the 2026 Big Game, odds, NFL betting preview, start time

 Here's how and where to bet on New England Patriots vs. Seattle Seahawks in the Big Game on Feb.
 8

-The Seattle Seahawks face the New England Patriots in the Big Game on Sunday, Feb.
-8, providing sports bettors with a chance to capitalize on the top sportsbook promos.
+The Seattle Seahawks face the New England Patriots in the Big Game on Sunday, February 8, providing sports bettors with a chance to capitalize on the top sportsbook promos.
 New England punched its ticket with a 10-7 win over the Broncos during a snowy AFC Championship, while Seattle got past rival Los Angeles in a thrilling NFC Championship.
 Patriots quarterback Drake Maye will go head-to-head with Seahawks signal caller Sam Darnold.
-Darnold is -113 (risk $113 to win $100) to throw for 230+ yards, while Maye is +105 to throw for 230 or more yards.
+Darnold's over-under for passing yards is 228.5, while Maye's is 220.5.

 Seattle is a 4.5-point favorite in the Seahawks vs. Patriots odds, while the over/under is 45.5, down one point from the opening line at some books.
+The Seahawks are -229 money line favorites (risk $229 to win $100), while the Patriots are +190 underdogs.
 If you're wondering how and where to bet on Seahawks vs. Patriots in the Big Game, you can use this Big Game betting guide.
 Here's some of the top sportsbook promos at NFL betting sites, as well as the that are available for Patriots vs. Seahawks on Sunday, Feb.
 8. You can also read the instructions on how to claim each offer and where to bet on the NFL below.

 There are numerous sportsbooks offering a full slate of betting options for the Big Game.
 Seattle is a 4.5-point favorite, and the over/under for total points scored is 46.
 The Seahawks are -230 favorites on the money line, while the Patriots are +190 underdogs.
 Bettors can also find prop bets for Seahawks vs. Patriots, such as total receiving yards for Seahawks wide receiver Jaxon Smith-Njigba (91.5).